 What are Non-Compete Clauses?

-Non-compete clauses are commonly found in employment contracts.
+Non-compete clauses are commonly found in employment contracts in Singapore.

 Typically, a non-compete clause prevents employees from plying their trade or skill or engaging in businesses in certain markets and geographies for a certain period of time.